regen-network/regen-ledger/docs/getting-started/live-networks.md

 regen status --node http://hambach.regen.network:26657
 ```

-If you are using `v2.0.0` or later, you can set the `node` once using the `config` command rather than adding the `--node` flag to each command.
+If you are using `v2.0.0` or later, you can set the node address once using the `config` command rather than adding the `--node` flag to each command.

 ```bash
 regen config node http://104.131.169.70:26657